abrantesasf/sicp-abrantes-study-guide/README.md

 discipline in its new curriculum](https://mitadmissions.org/blogs/entry/the_end_of_an_era_1/).

 This GitHub repository is my individual study guide for SICP.
-I'm starting now in, February 2019, and I intend to finish within 1 year.
+I'm starting now in, February 2019, and I intend to finish within 1-2 years.
 Feel free to use the materials and codes I will put here and send me suggestions and criticisms (abrantesasf at gmail dot com).

 Have a nice SICP!